oliverartz/20250521_TMBH_acquisition/README.md

-# Acquired high tumor mutational burden following targeted therapy and activity of subsequent immune checkpoint blockade in microsatellite stable colorectal cancer
+# Acquired high tumor mutational burden and activity of immunotherapy after targeted therapy in microsatellite stable colorectal cancer

-This repository contains the code and analysis pipeline for the publication "Acquired high tumor mutational burden following targeted therapy and activity of subsequent immune checkpoint blockade in microsatellite stable colorectal cancer" by Yeh et al.
+This repository contains the code and analysis pipeline for the publication "Acquired high tumor mutational burden and activity of immunotherapy after targeted therapy in microsatellite stable colorectal cancer" by Yeh et al.

 ## Overview